 AI Capabilities –

-I hope this is the information you come across when you search for Honor V10 AI capabilities.
+I hope this is the information you come across when you search for Honor View 10 AI capabilities.
 But what about the real-time user experience?

 - Firstly, the NPU does optimize the phone initially [when the time you start using your phone for the first time] and it suggests you some features to enable/disable it to make it power efficient

-- Once you do all this, it won't suggest you anything else, and I felt the phone is in learning process
+- Once you do all this, it won’t suggest anything else, and I felt the phone is in the learning process

 - I used the phone for like more than 2 weeks, and haven’t come across any other suggestions except to enable account protection in my Huawei Account